1719pankaj/Dank-Memes-2/CONTRIBUTING.md

 Congratulations

-Once your PR is merged, your contributions will be publicly visibl
+Once your PR is merged, your contributions will be publicly visible

 Now that you are part of the DankMemes2 community.